 We aimed to retain the amazing character of the oldest part of the house, a chunky, hand-cut wooden cabin, but add modern conveniences: a bright, light kitchen, hot water, and a cosy lounge.

-There’s still much to be done, but Breg House has now become somewhere we love to spend time.
+There’s still much to be done, but Breg House has now become somewhere I love to spend time.
 It’s unique, rustic and very rural.
-And we love it.